Larson Tops Daum For Preliminary Win at the Chili Bowl

 Even after the win Larson felt he had more to give on Saturday, taking a conservative approach to make sure he maintained a position to lock into Saturday’s feature.

 My car felt really good,” said Larson.
 “I didn’t run hard throughout that whole race.
 You don’t want to make any mistakes that could cost yourself a top two.
 Locking in is very important.
-I’m just happy to run a pretty clean race and Keith (Kunz) will tweet on the cars all week and they will just keep getting better, so I’m excited for Saturday.”
+I’m just happy to run a pretty clean race and Keith (Kunz) will tweak on the cars all week and they will just keep getting better, so I’m excited for Saturday.”

 33rd Annual Chili Bowl Nationals